papajessie/swcpy/docs/BigMouthAlien.md

   * Gun shooting sequence: 1
   * Impact delay: 1s
   * Can shoot over walls: No
-  * Time between end of clip and start of clip: 8m20s
+  * Time between end of clip and start of clip: 500ms
   * Retargeting offset: 10
   * Self-centered targeting: No
   * Shot count: 5
   * Time between shots: 400ms
-  * Splash: 0
   * Target locking: No
   * _Not found: New target on reload_